 - Invitations to participate in a dedicated online channel reserved for each leadership cohort

-- Quarterly remote meetings with each leadership cohort including guided discussion and exercises led by NASCO staff (These will take place on weekends for 2-4 hours)
+- Monthly remote meetings with each leadership cohort including guided discussions and exercises led by NASCO staff (These will take place on weekends for 2-4 hours)

-- Participants’ choice of 10 workshops or webinars relating to NASCO’s Core Leadership Competencies, with sessions offered online between quarterly cohort meetings as well as at NASCO’s existing conferences
+- Participants’ choice of 10 workshops or webinars relating to NASCO’s Core Leadership Competencies, with sessions offered online between monthly cohort meetings as well as at NASCO’s existing conferences

-- Opportunity and support to lead workshops and education sessions at NASCO Institute, NASCO Student Leadership Conference and NASCO Staff & Managers Conference
+- Opportunity and support to lead workshops and education sessions at NASCO Institute, NASCO Student Leadership Conference, and NASCO Staff & Member Leadership Convening

 - Continued study reading list with online discussions meant to inform real-time meetings of the leadership cohort

-- Participation in at least 2 Peer Consultation sessions with fellow leadership cohort members, with at least one presentation of an issue and one participation as a peer giving feedback (The peer consultation process is an opportunity to solicit feedback from peers and practice the analytical and strategic thinking skills necessary for exercising leadership)
+- Participation in Peer Consultation sessions with fellow leadership cohort members (The peer consultation process is an opportunity to solicit feedback from peers and practice the analytical and strategic thinking skills necessary for exercising leadership)

 Any individual currently involved in an already existing cooperative may apply.
-This program is designed to adapt the individual needs of each cohort member, both members and staff can benefit from this programming, as leadership is not a position, but an action.
-Additionally, the co-ops themselves will benefit from having engaged, supportive leaders.
+This program is designed to adapt the individual needs of each cohort member, both members and staff of varying levels of experience with cooperatives will find the experience rewarding.
+Additionally, the co-ops themselves will benefit from having engaged, supportive leadership skills at every level.
 This program builds a stronger applicant pool for future co-op staff positions, locally elected officers with a richer understanding of sector-wide best practices, and a shared set of values for how co-op leadership can serve and grow our movement.

-Scholarships: We will be offering up to four black equity scholarships to cover the full program costs along with a $2500 stipend for each recipient.
+Black Equity Scholarships: We aim to offer 3 Black Equity Scholarshipsin 2023 to cover the full program costs along with a $2500 stipend for each recipient.
 Black equity scholarships will be offered to offset the history of black inequity in housing cooperatives.
 Black Equity Scholarship Recipients will also have travel covered if travel is required.
-Scholarship applications will be included in application materials, opening August 1, 2020.
+Scholarship applications will be included in application materials, opening October 24, 2022.